jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 8 Powers and functions of chief executive
 (1) The chief executive has the following powers and functions:
   (a) ensuring that the corrections system operates in accordance with the purposes set out in section 5 and the principles set out in section 6:
-  (b) ensuring the safe custody and welfare of prisoners (other than prisoners detained in police jails or in institutions that are not corrections prisons):
+  (b) ensuring the safe custody and welfare of prisoners (other than prisoners detained in Police jails or in institutions that are not corrections prisons):
   (c) ensuring the welfare of offenders serving a sentence of imprisonment on home detention, or subject to community-based sentences or sentences of home detention or conditions imposed under the Parole Act 2002 or Sentencing Act 2002, during periods while, in the presence of any employee of the department, those offenders carry out their sentences or undergo any supervision forming part of the conditions to which they are subject:
   (d) exercising the powers conferred by section 62 (which relates to the temporary release or removal of prisoners):
   (e) visiting and inspecting any prison, community work centre, or probation office and, at his or her discretion, interviewing any person under control or supervision: